MarcoSong1/cse15l-lab-reports/lab-report-3-week6.md

 ## Option 1: Find files by type(`-type` option)

 After I typed `find command-line options` on google, I scrolled down a little bit.
-Then, I found this useful and concise descriptions about some command-line options for `find`.
+Then, I found this useful and concise description about some command-line options for `find`.
 This source explores 10 ways to use find command.

 Source: https://www.redhat.com/sysadmin/linux-find-command